COVID-19 (Coronavirus) Update: Learn More About Loyola Medicine Care During COVID-19.

 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.
 Loyola’s neurologists are board certified in clinical neurophysiology and are experts in performing nerve conduction studies, EEGs and EMGs to correctly diagnose disorders.
+The neurology and neurosurgery team was nationally ranked by U.S. News & World Report's 2020-21 Best Hospitals list.
 Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.

 How are Movement Disorders Diagnosed?

 Loyola Medicine’s doctors are highly skilled in diagnosing movement disorders.
 Symptoms vary depending on your condition, and may include:

 Your neurologist will take a detailed personal and medical history and conduct physical and neurological exams.
 The imaging or blood tests that are ordered will depend on your particular symptoms.

 What Treatment Options are Available for Movement Disorders?

 Loyola neurologists treat all movement disorders, including Parkinson’s, dystonia and Huntington’s disease.
 Our compassionate specialists will conduct a comprehensive evaluation and draw up a medical plan of action tailored just for you.